 return f"Query Executed Sucessfully but No Result was Found!"

-When a query fails validation or execution, this tool generates a corrected version using the error message and original question as context:
+When a query fails, this tool writes a corrected version.
+It uses the error message and the original question as context:

 @tool